This section is intended for applicants who possess registration as a psychologist in Canada that enables them to practice psychology.

 - possess registration in another jurisdiction but not with a psychology regulatory body, e.g., counselling, marriage and family therapy, etc.

 The Nova Scotia Board of Examiners in Psychology works hard to make the registration process as easy to understand as possible.
-Application information is available under the Section of the website “Psychologists Registered in Canada” here.
+Application information is available under the Section of the website “Psychologists Registered to Practice in Canada” here.

 Under The Nova Scotia Psychologists Act, Regulations & Board Policy, applicants registered in another Canadian jurisdiction, who want to qualify for a transfer of registration with the Nova Scotia Board of Examiners in Psychology, must meet the following criteria: